mateuszniechwiej/MS-2-Quiz-game/README.md

 6. Click on the newly created link with the live page. (it can take a few minutes for the site to be published).
 # Credits

-* <a href="https://www.vecteezy.com/free-vector/quiz">Quiz Vectors by Vecteezy</a>- icon downloaded to for favicon and game logo.
 * <a href="https://codepen.io/giana/pen/BZaGyP">Raise Button Effect</a> - use the efect for answer choices in the game.
 * <a href="https://www.freepik.com/vectors/abstract">Abstract vector created by starline - www.freepik.com</a> - use for background image.
 ## Code